MichinobuMaeda/claypipe/README.md

 cp config-sample.py config.py
 ```

-Save status of links in your site pages to a Sqlite database file: `links.sqlite`.
+Save status of links in your site pages to a SQLite database file: `links.sqlite`.

 ```bash
 python claypipe.py